richardabendroth/remoter/README.md

 Remoter offers read-only properties to expose its state to code outside the executor and settling callbacks.
 Those are set right before the settling callbacks attached via [.then](#then), [.catch](#catch), and [.finally](#finally) are invoked.

 ##### .fulfilled
-Read-only property that is `false` while the Promise is pending.
-Returns `true` from the moment **right before the user-defined resolver is executed**.
+Read-only property that is `false` while the Remoter is pending.
+If the Remoter follows another Remoter, Promise or Thenable, it will turn `true` when that Remoter, Promise or Thenable is fulfulled.
+Returns `true` from the moment **right before the user-defined resolver is executed** (if there is one defined).

 ##### .rejected
-Read-only property that is `false` while the Promise is pending.
-Returns `true` from the moment **right before the user-defined rejector is executed**.
+Read-only property that is `false` while the Remoter is pending.
+If the Remoter follows another Remoter, Promise or Thenable, it will turn `true` when that Remoter, Promise or Thenable is rejected.
+Returns `true` from the moment **right before the user-defined rejector is executed**  (if there is one defined).

 #### Remote settling state